How to Find an

 Degrees in Saxophone Performance

 Where possible, make sure to check the potential teacher’s degree they received during college.
-The best saxophone instructors will hold at least a Bachelor’s degree in saxophone from top music schools.
-They are also able to demonstrate a high level of performance through live performance recordings and frequency of touring and performance opportunities.
+The best saxophone instructors will hold at least a Bachelor’s degree in saxophone from verified music schools.
+Some teachers might mention they have a certificate in saxophone, but it’s not the same as having a professional degree.
 Here are some suggestions for questions to ask related to degrees:

-• Do you have at least a Bachelor’s degree in saxophone?
+- Do you have a Bachelor’s degree in saxophone?

 For Parents: If you’re looking for a saxophone teacher for your child, you can also look for someone who majored in music education with a focus in saxophone.
 These instructors can teach basic skills like reading music, theory and general foundation of saxophone playing.
 They also have some performance experience from performing in the band or orchestra.
 When your child is ready to advance, possibly within a year or so, you should start thinking about switching to a saxophone instructor with advanced degrees in saxophone.